quantified-uncertainty/squiggle/packages/components/README.md

 };
 ```

+You'll also need to include wrapped styles for forms.
+See `scoped-forms.css` in packages/website to learn how to do that.

 Then, add `<TailwindProvider>...</TailwindProvider>` on top of your app (it can be imported from `@quri/ui` package).
 It will:

 1. Add an additional `<div class="squiggle">...</div>` for scoped Tailwind styles.